Skip to contents

 Bathymetry map

-We can also add some shading (shade = TRUE) to the bathymetry data to highlight the water depth better.
-Note that calculating the shade can take a while, especially for large maps.
-So, only use this option for polished maps.
+We can also add some shading (shade = TRUE) to the bathymetry data to highlight the geomorphological structures better.
+Note that calculating shading can take a while, especially for large maps.
+We remommend using this option only for polished maps.

 # additional packages